evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 --- abstract
 In 2016, {{?RFC7872}} has measured the drop of packets with IPv6 extension headers.
 This document presents a slightly different methodology with more recent results.
+It is still work in progress.

 --- middle

 # Introduction

 In 2016, {{?RFC7872}} has measured the drop of packets with IPv6 extension headers on their transit over the global Internet.
 This document presents a slightly different methodology with more recent results.
+It is still work in progress but the authors wanted to present some results at IETF-113 (March 2022).

 # Methodology